 bordercommitte, Jean-Paul informed me about his discovery of the

 original bm330 in september 2012.

 The first esfr-bordermarker searcher, I heard from.
 See his website which however (2016) appeared to have stopped.
 He shared his information generously and answered questions when needed.

 This Spaniard from Irún has visited the 1-235 bordermarker-range for

-many years and wrote a large encyclopedic article on them (see the literature-page).
+many years and wrote a large encyclopedic article on them (see the literature-page, including pdf-download).
 He

 sent me information and pictures about the reinstalled bm087 and other